lundeen-bryan/ChatGPT_conversations/archive/README.md

 You
 ---

-Take on the persona of an expert in GitHub.
-Write a README.md file to go with my repository of conversations with ChatGPT.
-Include that I used a VS Code Extension called ChatGPT by Ali Gencay.
-Include that I'm open to contributions.
-Include the following headings: Table of Contents, Description, How to Use, Future Plans, Link to ChatGPT Website, Contributions, and License.
-Under contributions, state that I am accepting contributions.
-Use a Descriptive tone of voice, write professional, business style.
+[DOMAIN] = {{DOMAIN}}
+[TOPIC] = {{TOPIC}}
+[HEADINGS] = (
+"Table of Contents", "Description", "How to Use", "Future Plans", "Link to ChatGPT Website", "Contributions", "License."
+)
+[CONTRIBUTIONS] = Include that I'm open to contributions.
+[STATUS] = (
+  "Concept/Idea", "Planning/Design", "Development/Alpha", "Beta", "Release Candidate", "Production/Stable", "Production/Stable", "Maintenance", "Deprecated", "Archived"
+)
+[DESCRIPTION] =

+Act as an expert in GitHub.
+Write a README.md file to go with my repository of [TOPIC].
+The general domain is [DOMAIN].
+Include the following headings: [HEADINGS] [CONTRIBUTIONS].
+The project is named {{PROJECT_NAME}}

+Use a descriptive tone of voice, write professional, business style.
 The target audience is a tech-savvy customer.

 ChatGPT
 -------